nevioo1337/SecLib/README.md

 # SecLib
 SecLib is a simple header-only library that checks all running processes for certain identifiers.

 There is still much room for improvement.
-Initially, it was a project aimed at securing one of my software programs.
+Initially, it was a project aimed at securing one of my software products.
 However, I decided against using SecLib to secure the software, so I thought why not release it instead.
 At the time of release, the project was still in mid-development and therefore not yet finished.
 ![Screenshot 2023-04-27 202225](https://user-images.githubusercontent.com/102999825/234960588-9f20a1af-8cdb-4799-8fea-89bca58ae3d4.png)

 ## Todo